lightpack/docs/eager-loading.md

 ### How It Works
 - Accessing a relation that was not eager loaded or whitelisted throws an exception.
-- Only relations included in `with`, `load`, or `allowedLazyRelations` can be accessed without error.
+- Only eager loaded relations or whitelisted `allowedLazyRelations` can be accessed without error.
 - This ensures all relation access is explicit and safe for large-scale or API use.

 ### Example: Strict Mode in Action